alemart/encantar-js/docs/api/speedy.md

 `Speedy: Speedy, read-only`

 The `Speedy` namespace is provided in global scope.
-It's also available as `Martins.Speedy`.
+It's also available as `AR.Speedy`.